Home Click here to read "The Fish Files"|

 - Does anyone take Darwin Fish seriously?

-At least 25 or 30 devoted followers certainly do; they have followed him from California to Oklahoma, and they continue to do his bidding in every detail of life.
+About 35 to 50 devoted followers certainly do; several of them followed him from California to Oklahoma, and anyone who remains with the group must do his bidding in every detail of life.
 Now and then an eccentric Internet denizen will read Fish's Web site and e-mail me some inspired rantings defending Darwin's views.
-But these people invariably find that if they are not willing literally to abandon their lives and families and join the cult, they are soon on the receiving end of Darwin's anathemas, too.
-So his actual following remains fairly small.
+But these people invariably find that if they are not willing literally to abandon their lives and families and join the cult, they soon will be on the receiving end of Darwin's anathemas, too.
+So at the moment, his actual following remains mercifully small.

-Self-styled "discernment" expert Rick Miesel once placed his coveted imprimatur on Darwin Fish.
-(In 1994 Fish and Miesel were making plans to start a church together near Miesel's home in Indiana.)
+As noted above, self-styled "discernment" expert Rick Miesel once placed his coveted imprimatur on Darwin Fish.
+In 1994 Fish and Miesel were making plans to start a church together near Miesel's home in Indiana.
 But then Darwin began declaring Miesel a false teacher.
-Now Meisel desperately tries to evade responsibility for his early influence on Fish.
+For years after that, Meisel shamefully attempted to deny any and all responsibility for his early influence on Fish.
+The truth, of course, punctured the illusion of Miesel as some kind of skilled "expert" in ferreting out cranks and false teachers, so he desperately tried to expunge evidence revealing that he had ever been affiliated with Darwin Fish.

-Both men are also practically incorrigible, impervious to rebuke or correction.
+Both men were also incorrigible, impervious to rebuke or correction.
 Darwin Fish insists this too is a false accusation, citing as proof a list of his own tapes that he has withdrawn from circulation.
-But an examination of the list reveals that most of Fish's "recanting" consists of retracting positive comments he once made about the Puritans, Charles Spurgeon, John MacArthur, or Martin and Deidre Bobgan (all of whom Darwin now declares hell-bound heretics).
-The rest of his "retractions" are trivial or silly corrections, such as one tape that was withdrawn because "Darwin felt he could have dealt with the subject of flatulence in a more mature manner."
-Rather than demonstrating his willingness to recant error, the list of no-longer-available tapes proves that Darwin Fish cannot distinguish that which is vital from that which is trivialand the only substantive changes he is making to his teaching are taking him further and further from the historic and biblical Christian faith.
+But an examination of the list reveals that most of Fish's "recanting" consists of retracting positive comments he made years ago about the Puritans, Charles Spurgeon, John MacArthur, or Martin and Deidre Bobgan.
+Darwin now says all of them are hell-bound heretics.
+The rest of his "retractions" are either standard orthodox doctrines he has dumped in favor of his own novel opinions—or else trivial and silly corrections, such as one tape that was withdrawn because "Darwin felt he could have dealt with the subject of flatulence in a more mature manner."
+Rather than demonstrating his willingness to recant error, the list of no-longer-available tapes proves that Darwin Fish cannot distinguish between that which is vital and that which is trivial.
+The only substantive changes he has ever made to his teaching have taken him away from the historic and biblical Christian faith.
 In other words, even his list of "retractions" demonstrates that he is devising a cultish system no one before him has ever been able to find in the Scriptures.

 Despite Darwin Fish's bold claims that he speaks as a "pastor," he is actually an excommunicated layman who remains under the discipline of the church he attended before he founded his own cult.
 This fact should be carefully borne in mind by anyone tempted to give credence to his accusations against godly men.
 See Matthew 18:17; Romans 16:17.